Istituto tecnico per le attività sociali: Structure

 The education given offers both a wide theoretical education and an accurate specialization in a field of studies (management, administration, law, humanities), often integrated with a six months internship in a company, association or university, during the fifth and last year of study.

 Students are required to study for five years, and attend the school from the age of 14 to 19.
-At the end of the fifth year all students sit for the maturità, a wide final examination which gave access to every university course.
-The degree given at the end of the main path is a high school diploma with a specialization in social science and management (it.
-"Diploma di istruzione secondaria superiore ad indirizzo tecnico attività sociali, specializzazione dirigenti di comunità", translated as "High School Diploma in Social Sciences and Management").
+At the end of the fifth year all students sit for the esame di maturità ("maturity exam"), a wide final examination which gave access to every university course.
+The degree given at the end of the main path is a high school diploma with a specialization in social science and management (diploma di istruzione secondaria superiore ad indirizzo tecnico attività sociali, specializzazione dirigenti di comunità, translated as "high school diploma in social sciences and management").